Contemporary-Physicslab/TN2985/book/chapters/Experiment_2_K40.md

 $$ (eq:rcorr2)

 The least squares fit yields the coefficients $a_0, a_1, a_2, ...$ of the polynomial.
 Extrapolation to zero thickness implies setting $d = 0$ in the fitted polynomial, thus obtaining
 $r_{corr,0} = r_{corr}(0) = a_0$.
 Thus, $r_{corr,0}$ is the self-absorption corrected count rate of 1 gram of KCl, obtained via determining the count rate per gram as a function of sample thickness including correction for the background.
-In the symbol $r_{corr,0}$ the index �corr� denotes correction for the background, while the index �0� denotes extrapolation to zero sample thickness.
+In the symbol $r_{corr,0}$ the index "corr" denotes correction for the background, while the index "0" denotes extrapolation to zero sample thickness.

 b. *The $\beta$-efficiency $\epsilon$*\\